example, for May 1837, can be seen here >

 HFM Visby's pen and ink autograph is on the back of the card.

-Robert can also be seen top-left in the big picture.
+Robert can also be seen in the image of the large contact-print.

 When the penny